jredli93/REACT-SpoonacularAPI/README.md

 ##	Recipes app using React.js
  Simple application for getting recipes by name.
  Technologies I used are React Router, axios and React Hooks.

+After cloning run:

+    npm install
+And

+    npm start